 The dental implant surgeons in Mexico, Costa Rica, El Salvador, and India are well qualified and highly experienced.
-They routinely treat medical tourists like you, so rest assured.
-Also, they speak very good English.
+They speak very good English.
 Hence, there will be no communication problem.

 The confidence and feel-good factor that come with dental implants outweigh any concerns about the cost of dental implants.
 Even that cost will be taken care of, if you choose to have dental implants done abroad at Mexico, Costa Rica, El Salvador, and India.